GT Writing Task 2 / Essay Sample # 272

 I believe that schools are not an ideal place for physical education.
 The reason is that once gymnasiums were rare in a community, but today, every community has a gymnasium for physical education.
 Therefore, there is no ground for adding physical education to the primary school curriculum.

-It seems reasonable to conclude that physical education should not be included in the primary school curriculum because it could handicap the academic process while kills valuable time for learning important lessons.
+It seems reasonable to conclude that physical education should not be included in the primary school curriculum because it could handicap the academic process while killing valuable time for learning important lessons.